 Flowers are one of the most pronounced markers of the progression of time in a garden.
-Each week we scout the Garden for amazing blooms and feature our favorites here.
+Each week Jim scouts the Garden for amazing blooms and features our favorites here.
 Check back often to see what we have in store for your next visit to Filoli.

 Centennial Celebration of the Garden

 We have celebrated the land and we have celebrated the house.
 Now, it is time to celebrate the GARDEN!
-This final, and penultimate, centennial year will, hopefully, be the best our guests have ever experienced.
+This final centennial year will, hopefully, be the best our guests have ever experienced.
 Many exciting opportunities and experiences are planned for this year and we plan to have the garden looking smarter and more colorful than ever before.

-This week begins the period when we will be installing sculptures throughout the garden.
-Entitled, Filoli Inspirations: Sculpture Exhibit in the Garden, this year’s exhibit is an homage to the different pieces of art throughout the garden.
+Our fourth annual summer sculpture exhibit is up around the garden.
+Entitled Filoli Inspirations: Sculpture Exhibit in the Garden, this year’s exhibit is an homage to the different pieces of art throughout the garden.
+Look for bronze and metalwork pieces by Stephan Savides, Marilyn Kuksht, Paul Cheney, Mary Bayer and Anna Martin; concrete and ceramic pieces by David Putnam, Peggy Snider, Deborah Bridges, and Xuan My Ho; mixed media pieces by Payson McNett; and carved marble pieces by Matt Auvinen.
 Also, as part of this year’s exhibit, we will be have informational signs beside many of the pieces of Filoli garden art explaining their origins and mediums.
 The exhibit runs May 16 – November 5.

 There is a new lath screen near the VEC Room D parking lot.
 As part of the new visitor flow from the Visitor’s Center to the House and Garden, we had to clear the bank of native shrubs blocking this view.
 We have planted the area with new native shrubs, but until they fill in the area, the lath screen will help block this parking area from view.